astronomer/docs/software/install-airgapped.md

 ### Exposing Airflow updates using an Nginx endpoint

-The following topic provides an example implementation of hosting the Airflow updates JSON files in your airgapped environment and accessing them using an Nginx endpoint.
+This procedure provides an example implementation for how to host the Airflow updates JSON files in your airgapped environment and then access them using an Nginx endpoint.
 Depending on your organization's platform and use cases, your own installation might vary from this setup.

 To complete this setup: